vanessakindell/wadsmoosh-freedoom/README.md

 ## Absolute Beginner's Guide

-1. [Download WadSmoosh](https://jp.itch.io/wadsmoosh) and extract it to a folder.
+1. Download WadSmoosh+ and extract it to a folder.
 2. Find the folder(s) where Steam/GoG installed your game(s).
 For Steam, this will be something like `<Steam folder>\SteamApps\Common\<game name>\base`.
 3. Copy any files you find with a `.WAD` extension to the `source_wads/` subfolder where you extracted WadSmoosh.
 4. Run `wadsmoosh.sh`.
 Then the console will prompt confirmation and then show progress.